wayserlo/optimization/README.md

-# optimization
+# Optimization methods
-The course of optimization methods
+There will be solutions to home problems in the course of optimization methods